birthed-by-the-necrophage/bbtnp-hugo-source/content/post/session-12.md

 ## Area 3

-This oddly shaped building floats about 100 feet of the ground, and has a bubble car hitching post near it single entrance, guarded by a single guard named Mvixx.
+This oddly shaped building floats about 100 feet of the ground, and has a bubble car hitching post near its single entrance, guarded by a single guard named Mvixx.
 An ear wrenching scream of pain intermittently erupts from the building, causing the entire structure to shake.

 The party immediately decides to investigate, landing the bubble car and making short work of Mvixx.